Janison: The raw vote totals will matter politically

 For any president, winning more votes in a democracy offers the intangible value of a popular mandate.
 Otherwise, Trump might not have bothered to create unfounded "fraud" scenarios to excuse his having lost the popular vote four years ago by nearly 3 million.

-If Trump had won the greater share of votes, maybe the complaints of Hillary Cliton supporters about Russian meddling, emails and the FBI would have had a duller edge.
+If Trump had won the greater share of votes, maybe the complaints of Hillary Clinton supporters about Russian meddling, emails and the FBI would have had a duller edge.

 All that is now irrelevant.